 Location

 Texas is one of the most versatile places to own land, offering something for everyone.
 Texas delivers plenty of wide-open spaces for a weekend retreat, a place to raise livestock year-round, or start a farm.
-And even if you are in a more rural spot, you are likely just a short drive from vibrant city life—whether that means heading to Houston for the annual Rodeo, spending time at San Antonio’s many family attractions, or enjoying Dallas-Forth Worth’s nightlife.
+And even if you are in a more rural spot, you are likely just a short drive from vibrant city life, whether that means heading to Houston for the annual Rodeo, spending time at San Antonio’s many family attractions, or enjoying Dallas-Fort Worth’s nightlife.
 This unique balance of open land and city convenience is what makes Texas so appealing.

 No State Income Tax